Etherpod/Ship-Enhancements/README.md

 - **Seatbelt**: Breaks a number of state laws by removing your seatbelt.
 If you crash into something with enough force you'll fly out of the chair.
 - **Ship Suit**: Removes your spacesuit from the ship.
 Space exploration just got a whole lot more dangerous.
 - **Medkit**: Prevents you from healing inside the ship.
 Marshmallows might end up being your only way to regain health.
+- **Hatch**: Removes the hatch, leaving a gaping hole in your ship.
+Be careful when you're walking around in there!
 - **Single-Use Tractor Beam**: Turns off the ship's tractor beam after you enter the ship for the first time.
 If you leave without your suit, you might have trouble getting back in again.
 - **Air/Water Auto Roll**: Lets you fly around upside down in air and water, which is really confusing when paired with no ship gravity.
 Also makes it easier to land on walls, if you wanted to do that.
 - **Fluid Prevention**: Makes it possible for fluids to enter your ship.
 Make sure your suit is on before you start flying around underwater.
 - **Hazard Prevention**: Makes it possible for outside hazards to injure you inside the ship.
 Don't fly too close to the sun!
 - **Lock-on**: Removes your ability to lock on to objects.
-You may find it difficult to use autopilot with this enabled.
+How well can you judge distances without the lock-on to tell you?
 - **HUD Markers**: Hides the on-screen markers that tell you the location of your ship, your scout, and any marked ship log locations.
 Ship log locations inside The Stranger are left visible until you arrive.
 - **Minimap Markers**: Hides the icons on the minimap globe that tell you the location of your ship, your scout, and yourself.